-Penguins are some of the most recognizable and beloved birds in the world, and even have their own holiday - World Penguin Day on April 25.
-They are also some of the most unique and amazing birds because of their physical adaptations to survive in unusual climates and to live mostly at sea.
+Penguins are some of the most recognizable and beloved birds in the world, and even have their own holiday: World Penguin Day is celebrated every year on April 25.
+Penguins are also amazing birds because of their physical adaptations to survive in unusual climates and to live mostly at sea.
 Do you know what makes penguins so special and interesting?

-- There are 18 unique species of penguin in the world, though two species - the northern rockhopper and southern rockhopper - are sometimes considered the same species.
-While some penguins are widespread and thriving, 13 of them have declining populations.
+- There are 18 unique species of penguin in the world, though two species, the northern rockhopper and southern rockhopper, are sometimes considered the same species.
+While some penguins are widespread and thriving, 13 penguin species have declining populations.
 Five types of penguins are considered endangered and facing possible extinction if strong protection and conservation measures are not taken.
 Adopting a symbolic penguin is a great way anyone can help these birds.

 - Penguins are primarily found only in the Southern Hemisphere.
-While most people associate penguins with Antarctica, they are much more widespread than just cold regions.
-Penguin populations can be found in South America, South Africa, Australia and New Zealand, as well as many small islands in the southern Pacific Ocean.
+While most people associate penguins with Antarctica, these birds are much more widespread than just cold regions.
+Penguin populations can be found in South America, South Africa, Australia, and New Zealand, as well as many small islands in the southern Pacific Ocean.
 In captivity, penguins can be found all over the world.

 - The naturally northernmost penguin species is the Galapagos penguin, which lives year-round near the equator on the Galapagos Islands.
 This penguin regularly crosses the equator into the Northern Hemisphere as it swims while feeding.